 The location where the tumor started

-A GIST that has spread to distant areas of the body is considered higher risk because it has a greater likelihood of coming back, called recurrent GIST.
+A GIST that has spread to distant areas of the body is considered metastatic, or stage IV (four).

 Information about the tumor’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.